Haven’t read the first part? Read Part 1 and then come back, we’ll be waiting.

 6. Wise SEO choices can have a huge impact on sales

 As any Stellar SEO expert will tell you, iOS App SEO is not exactly like web SEO.
-The rules are much more simplistic, based on fewer factors than google search for example.
-I’ve found that the App Store ranks search terms on a few key factors:
+The rules and the ios app development software which is used, are much more simplistic, based on fewer factors than google search, an Edinburgh team of SEO professionals reveals.
+For example I’ve found that the App Store ranks search terms on a few key factors:

 – Company name